Julie du Page

-Julie Pichard du Page (born 6 October 1973) is a Canadian actress and model.
+Julie Estelle Andrée Christiane Pichard du Page (born 6 October 1973) is a French and Canadian actress and model.

-Early life and career
+Life and career

-Du Page was born in Paris into a family of French nobility but spent the most of her life in Montreal, Quebec, Canada, later moving back to Paris to pursue her acting career.
+Du Page was born in the 16th arrondissement of Paris into a family of French nobility but spent the most of her life in Montreal, Quebec, Canada, later moving back to Paris to pursue her acting career.

+Married to Andrew Lapierre at Old Montreal on 17 April 2004, she is the mother of singer-songwriter Billie du Page, born in 2004, who emerged with the 2024 single "Fake Friends."
+She is also the mother of Augustin, born on 26 March 2007.